Bodmer/Audio-Spectrum-FFT/README.md

 This sketch is for the RP2040 Arduino Nano Connect.
 It uses the onboard microphone to sample audio signals and display the frequency spectra on a TFT display.
 The sketch uses FFT analysis to extract the frequency spectrum from the signal.

-The spectrum can be displayed as a spectrum (frequency .v. amlitude) format, or as a waterfall (frequency .v. time).
+The spectrum can be displayed as a spectrum (frequency .v. amlitude) format, or as a scrolling waterfall (frequency .v. time).

 The peaks are displayed and decay.
 The waveform can also be displayed.